Elliptic Genus of E-strings: E-string elliptic genera from 2d gauge theories

 $a$ labels the disconnected sectors of the flat connection $U_1,U_2$.
 The integral is a suitable `contour integral' over the continuous parameters $u$, to be explained shortly. $W_a$ is the Weyl group with given $U_1,U_2$ explained above.

 Before proceeding, let us comment on the periodicity of (\ref{determinant}) in $u$.
-Each $u_i$ (for $i=1,\cdots,p$) lives on $T^2/\mathbb{Z}_2$, due to large gauge transformations on $T^2$, so is a periodic variable $u_i\sim u_i+1\sim u_i+\tau$.
+Each $u_i$ (for $i=1,\cdots,r$) lives on $T^2/\mathbb{Z}_2$, due to large gauge transformations on $T^2$, so is a periodic variable $u_i\sim u_i+1\sim u_i+\tau$.
 However, since $\theta_1(u,\tau)$ is only a quasi-periodic function,

-each measure in (\ref{determinant}) is not invariant under these shifts.
+with $y\equiv e^{2\pi iz}$, each $\frac{\theta_1}{\eta}$ factor in (\ref{determinant}) is not invariant under these shifts.
 The failure of periodicity is related to the gauge anomaly of the chiral theory.
-The extra factors spoiling the periodicity cancel in the combination (\ref{index-full}), due to the anomaly cancelation of our gauge theory.
+The factors spoiling the periodicity cancel in the combination (\ref{index-full}), due to the anomaly cancelation of our gauge theory.

 Another subtlety is the determinant of the real scalars and Majorana fermions.
-Each real scalar or fermion contributes to a square-root of $\theta_1$ factor.
+Each real scalar or fermion contributes to a `square-root' of $\theta_1$ factor.
 Equivalently, each charge conjugate pair of fermion modes contributes a factor of $\frac{\theta_1(z)}{i\eta}$, while such a pair of bosons contributes $\frac{i\eta}{\theta_1(z)}$ in (\ref{determinant}).
 In particular, on these modes, the discrete shifts on the holonomy (\ref{holonomy-even}), (\ref{holonomy-odd}) given by $u_i=\frac{1}{2}$, $\frac{1+\tau}{2}$, $\frac{\tau}{2}$ has to be understood with some care.
 When such a shift is made in the argument of $\theta_1$ coming from a pair of real fields, one should understand it as $``\theta_1(z+u_i)\textrm{''}\sim\sqrt{\theta_1(z+u_i)\theta_1(z-u_i)}$.
 Having this in mind, and applying